 Increase Productivity in a New Home Office

 As remote work becomes more and more popular, so does the need for a productive workspace at home.
-Consider transforming your finished basement into a wonderful home office, like this moody office on Instagram.
-The stately design and dark colors offer a calming, mature feel that's perfect for focus.
-We love the use of multiple textures and surfaces to give the space a high-end look.Continue to 7 of 9 below.
+Consider transforming your finished basement into a wonderful home office, like bright and colorful office from Casa Watkins Living.
+The bright design and use of color is perfect for boosting creativity.
+We love the use of multiple textures, and the wallpapered ceiling adds dimension without making the space feel small or cramped.